Fees and Funding

 Where learners are wishing to apply for full funding on the grounds of qualifying benefits for a low wage or unemployment, you will also need to provide:

-• Evidence of benefits (JSA, ESA or Universal Credit) if take-home pay is less than £617 a month (£988 for joint benefit claims)
+• Evidence of benefits (JSA, ESA or Universal Credit) if annual income is less than £25,000.

-• Last three month’s payslips (or SA03 statement or accountant’s letter if self-employed) if you earn less than £20,319 gross annual salary
+• Last three month’s payslips (or SA03 statement or accountant’s letter if self-employed) if you earn less than £25,000 gross annual salary.

 All documentation / evidence must be seen and recorded before the start of the course.
 Please be advised that insufficient evidence will result in you being liable to pay the full course fees.

-Government Funding for Level 2, Level 3 and Level 4 courses and the Free Level 3 Courses for Jobs offer.
+Government Funding and the Free Level 3 Courses for Jobs offer.

 All adults can access courses for free through their legal entitlement.